project snapshot

 Documentation Ecosystem

-Internal documentation standards covering file organization, component structure, design tokens, and developer handoff workflows.
+Internal documentation standards covering component architecture and coded implementation.

 Results & Impact

-Over the course of the initiative, LinOS evolved from a collection of loosely connected design patterns into a scalable cross-platform design system adopted across seven enterprise applications.
+LinOS established a shared foundation across seven enterprise applications, improving reuse, consistency, and the way product teams adopted and maintained UI components.
 Through governance, documentation, education, and reusable architecture, teams were able to work more consistently while reducing the operational overhead of maintaining independent UI solutions.

 Before